jlesage/docker-crashplan-pro/README.md

 CrashPlan, it would be easy for an automatic update to break the container by requiring new dependencies.
-Finally, the automatic update script is not adapted for Alpine Linux (the distribution on which this container is based on) and assumes it is running on a full-featured distibution.
+Finally, the automatic update script is not adapted for Alpine Linux (the distribution on which this container is based on) and assumes it is running on a full-featured distribution.
 For example, this image doesn't have a desktop like normal installations and some of the tools required to perform the update are missing.